category of go

 Lou Jones Breakfast Club

 Each meeting will be held the second Tuesday of each month from 8:30 to 9:30 a.m. in Room 190 in Milwaukee.
-You are welcome to participate via videoconference at the District Court in Green Bay, the District Court in Eau Claire, Trustee Tom King's office in Oshkosh and at the Law Offices of Godfrey & Kahn in Madison.
+You are welcome to participate via videoconference at the District Court in Green Bay, the Bankruptcy Court in Eau Claire, Trustee Tom King's office in Oshkosh and at the Law Offices of Godfrey & Kahn in Madison.

 Information about upcoming topics and CLE credit is listed below.